-Can I cook this on the BBQ?
+Can I cook grilled chicken satay skewers on the BBQ?

 Definitely!
 It’s not quite BBQ weather in Munich just yet and my grill is still in winter storage.
 Simply grill as usual if using a BBQ.

 I don’t have any coconut milk!
-Help?!
+Help, what can I substitute?!

 While it will change the flavour profile there is no reason you couldn’t use natural unsweetened yoghurt instead of coconut milk.

 Can I make Grilled Chicken Satay Skewers in advance?

 You sure can, in fact that’s why this is such a great picnic or outdoor food.
 The chicken can be (in fact is better if) marinated up to 24 hours before cooking.
 The skewers are actually lovely cold with a squeeze of fresh lime to brighten the flavour, and can be reheated, loosely covered with foil.

 I don’t have any Ketjap Manis.
 What can I substitute?